 Clients & Campaigns

 Our work has contributed to the PRSA's Silver Anvil Award for Best Branding campaign, the Webby for Best Family/Parenting site, and the HALO Award for Best Cause Marketing Campaign.
+Women Online's work has also been nominated for Iris Awards in the categories of Philanthropic Work of the Year and Best Sponsored Content, which we won in 2016.
 Here are some select examples:

 Women Online engaged a large team of influencers to support Heifer International for #GivingTuesday.
 In addition to a traditional blog program through which influencers shared long-form personal stories about how Heifer International's animal gifting program offers a tangible way to teach kids about giving and global community, Women Online also produced and sent goats on sticks to a large team of influencers who shared their #GoatSquadGoals (and sometimes goat-o-bombs!) on #GivingTuesday.